animmjfan/power-control-template/README.md

 # power-control-template
+> [!NOTE]
-## updates have been moved to not-part-of-program/updates.md
+> Updates have been moved to not-part-of-program/updates.md